AndersenLab/easyXpress/README.md

 # easyXpress

-easyXpress is specialized for use with worms and is specific to use in the Andersen Lab and, therefore, is not available from CRAN.
+easyXpress is specialized for use with CellProfiler generated worm image data.
+The package is rather specific to use in the Andersen Lab and, therefore, is not available from CRAN.
 To install easyXpress you will need the [`devtools`](https://github.com/hadley/devtools) package.
 You can install `devtools` and `easyXpress` using the commands below:

 ```r
 install.packages("devtools")